-After a short stint in the freezer they are ready to bite into…
+After a short stint getting all chilled out in the freezer they are ready to bite into.

 These are an amazing, sweet treat and go perfectly with a nice cup of peppermint tea.

-- 1/2 cup coconut oil, slightly melted but not hot
+- 1/2 cup liquefied coconut oil not hot, just melted

 - 1/2 cup cocoa powder

 - 1/2 cup natural peanut butter

 - 1.Line a muffin tin with 10 paper liners.

 - 2.Combine all ingredients in a bowl and whisk until smooth.